thephpleague/flysystem/docs/usage/checksums.md

 ## Usage

-Public URLs can be generated using the `checksum` method.
+Checksums can be retrieved using the `checksum` method.

 ```php
 $checksum = $filesystem->checksum('path/to/file.txt');